wez/wezterm/docs/ssh.md

 ## SSH Connections

-wezterm uses libssh2 to provide an integrated SSH client.
-The client can be used to make ad-hoc SSH connections to remote hosts by invoking the client:
+wezterm uses an embedded ssh library to provide an integrated SSH client.
+The client can be used to make ad-hoc SSH connections to remote hosts by invoking the client like this:

 ```bash
 $ wezterm ssh wez@my.server